 If you try to line up the grids on the transfer tape, it will help when applying to your glass.

-The final step is to remove the transfer tape and vinyl from the vinyl carrier sheet and apply to your glasses.
+The final step is to remove the transfer tape and vinyl design from the vinyl carrier sheet and apply to your glasses.
 Just position the design and run your scraper or fingers firmly over the design to adhere to your glasses, and then peel off the transfer tape.

-I absolutely love how these DIY gold pineapple cocktail glasses turned out, and I know my guests will love them!
+I absolutely love how these DIY gold pineapple drink glasses turned out, and I know my guests will love them!
 And since Cricut Premium Vinyl is removable, even though they are strongly adhered, after the party I can easily remove the pineapple design and use the glasses for another party (and another design!)

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.